Applying Author Styles

 Exercises

-Class Selectors: Any HTML element can have a class attribute, whose value is a space-separated list of that element’s classes.
+6-3 Class selectors.
+Any HTML element can have a class attribute, whose value is a space-separated list of that element’s classes.
 A CSS class selector, like .main, affects all elements with the main class.
-Implement class selectors; give them priority 10.
+Implement class selectors; they should take precedence over tag selectors.
 If you’ve implemented them correctly, you should see syntax highlighting for the code blocks in this book.

-Shorthand Properties: CSS “shorthand properties” set multiple related CSS properties at the same time; for example, font: italic bold 100% Times sets the font-style, font-weight, font-size, and font-family properties all at once.
+6-5 Shorthand properties CSS “shorthand properties” set multiple related CSS properties at the same time; for example, font: italic bold 100% Times sets the font-style, font-weight, font-size, and font-family properties all at once.
 Add shorthand properties to your parser.
-(If you haven’t implemented font-family, just ignore that part.)
+(If you haven’t done Exercise 6-1, just ignore the font-family.)

-Fast Descendant Selectors: Right now, matching a selector like div div div div div can take a long time—it’s O(nd) in the worst case, where n is the length of the selector and d is the depth of the layout tree.
-Modify the descendant-selector matching code to run in O(n) time.
+6-7 Fast descendant selectors.
+Right now, matching a selector like div div div div div can take a long time—it’s *O(nd)* in the worst case, where n is the length of the selector and d is the depth of the layout tree.
+Modify the descendant-selector matching code to run in *O(n + d)* time.
 It may help to have DescendantSelector store a list of base selectors instead of just two.

 #banner a { color: black !important; }

-This gives that property-value pair (but not other pairs in the same block!) a higher priority than any other selector (except for other !important selector).
-Parse and implement !important, giving any property-value pairs marked this way a priority 10000 higher than normal property-value pairs.
+This gives that property–value pair (but not other pairs in the same block!) a higher priority than any other selector (except for other !important properties).
+Parse and implement !important, giving any property–value pairs marked this way a priority 10 000 higher than normal property–value pairs.

 Did you find this chapter useful?